ultimatemember/ultimatemember/readme.txt

 * Fixed: Security issue related to an unauthenticated visitor can store JavaScript that runs in an administrator's session, through their own profile name.
 (Reported by Karthik Ramakrishnan and WPScan team).
 Fixed `um_convert_tags()` function and applied the escapers throughout the placeholder replacement.
 * Fixed: Usign LIKE compare for the text-type filters with custom usermeta table (Reported by @MissVeronica, author @faisalahammad).
+* Fixed: "Can user edit this field?" field setting displaying only for the User Profile form fields.

 **Deprecated**